Danna D. Schmidt

 Life is short.
 Drive fast.
 Leave a sexy corpse.”Stanley Hudson, (The Office; Season 8, Episode 15) I am all about the first and final words in this motto…and perhaps less about the driving fast part these days.
 Life itself drives fast enough – way faster than we might like.
 And yet knowing this, most of us don’t… Continue Reading

 They are the best of days, they are the worst of days.
-I speak, of course, of the late spring/cusp-of summer Hallmark holidays we have come to celebrate as Mother’s and Father’s Day.
-If you are a newly-minted parent with a babe in arms and said babe’s grandparents are alive and well as first witnesses, these… Continue Reading
+I speak, of course, of the late spring/cusp-of summer, high-holy days we have come to celebrate as Mother’s and Father’s Day.
+If you are a newly-minted parent with a babe in arms and said babe’s grandparents are alive and well as first witnesses, these can… Continue Reading

 Looking up at La Grande Roue de Paris (April 2016) How to make sense of death and make peace with life in the midst of the mysteryand inevitable suffering that death brings?
 That is the question on my mind today as I consider five family deaths and a multiplicity of lesser joys and sorrows, losses and… Continue Reading